 Abstract

 We study local deformation induced by geothermal utilization of the high-temperature Reykjanes system, SW-Iceland, since 2006 when a new 100 MWe power plant began operation.
-Using interferometric analyses of synthetic aperture radar (InSAR) images acquired by the Envisat, TerraSAR-X and Sentinel-1 satellites, time series of deformation have been determined for the 2005-2008, 2009-2016 and 2015-2018 time periods, respectively, supported by Global Naviation and Satellite System (GNSS) data.
+Using interferometric analyses of synthetic aperture radar (InSAR) images acquired by the Envisat, TerraSAR-X and Sentinel-1 satellites, time series of deformation have been determined for the 2005-2008, 2009-2016 and 2015-2018 time periods, respectively, complemented by Global Naviation and Satellite System (GNSS) data.

 Surface displacements above the geothermal reservoir have been estimated from InSAR data at coherent pixels.
-Time-series of range change in the satellite line-of-sight (LOS) indicate a continuous deflation, with the highest rate observed for the 2005-2008 study period, where the main deformation area (about 4 km long by 2.5 km wide) is aligned along the Reykjanes fissure swarm in the vicinity of the power plant.
+Time-series of range change in the satellite line-of-sight (LOS) indicate a continuous deflation, with the highest rate observed for the 2005-2008 study period, where the main deformation area (about 4 km long by 2.5 km wide) is aligned along the Reykjanes fissure swarm, in the vicinity of the power plant.
 From 2009, the deformation zone narrowed to a 2-km wide circular subsidence bowl centered on the well field.
 Maps of approximate vertical and east displacement rates were inferred for each time period from the InSAR data.
 A total subsidence of about 285 mm together with horizontal contraction towards the centre of deflation of up to about 210 mm were calculated for the 2006-2017 period.

 The average ascending and descending LOS velocities, derived at coherent pixels from each time series, are used to invert for the characteristics of the deformation source, modeling the reservoir as a body of simple geometry within an elastic half space.
 In the 2005–2008 period, the best fitting model is obtained for a near-horizontal ellipsoidal source at about 2.2 km depth, contracting at a rate of −7.3×105 m3yr−1.
 Modeling results for the periods 2009–2016 and 2015-2017 indicate a decrease in the rate of volume change down to −1.5×105 m3yr−1 and −0.9×105 m3yr−1, respectively, for a best-fitting point pressure source situated at about 1-km depth.